Vegan Japanese

 Once you have your vegan Kewpie mayo, the fun really starts.
 It's a versatile condiment that works as a dip, spread, or drizzle, and it also plays well with other sauces to create bold new flavors.
 Here are some of my favorite ways to enjoy it:

-• Add a dollop to fried rice
+• Add a dollop to vegan yakimeshi

 • Use as a dip for togarashi fries

-• Serve alongside korokke (Japanese croquettes)
+• Serve alongside yasai korokke

 • Use it as a quick Kewpie-style dressing for salads or slaws